codetracker-learning/js-practice-1/README.md

 ---

-# Homework: Introduction to Javascript, JSI
+# Homework Instructions

-## Instructions
+1. Go though and solve the challenges in the [main.js](./main.js) file.

 1. Feynman Writing Prompts - In a seprate text file that you create, write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
    - Variables